M. Phil. in Literatures of the Americas

 Over the past few decades the scholarly fields of American Studies and Postcolonial Studies have undergone radical transformations.
 Their core concepts—including identity, race, citizenship, hybridity, and nationhood—have been redefined and reimagined in fundamental ways by writers such as Margaret Atwood, Ana Castillo, Theresa Hak Kyung Cha, Laurence Buell, and Henry Louis Gates, Jr., whose practice has enlarged the conventional sense of what it means to read/write 'American' and/or 'Postcolonial' literature(s).
 This course, which started running in 2007, reflects on those changes and provides an opportunity to spend a year studying the literatures of the Americas in detail.
 The course stimulates fresh analyses of a wide range of American literatures in English and in translation into English, by canonical, mainstream, avant-garde and marginal writers, and by opening up research opportunities in this dynamic field it lays the foundations for further postgraduate (doctoral) research in Postcolonial and American literary studies.
 Graduates of the course have gone on to pursue PhD research at TCD and elsewhere on a wide range of subjects, including early American travel writing, the construction of diasporic identity in the work of Maeve Brennan, a study of Ted Hughes' engagements with ideas of America, a comparative reading of Kurt Vonnegut and Ray Bradbury, and a digital mapping of space in the writings of Roberto Bolaño.

-Trinity’s School of English has a large and active cohort of research students (over 60 in the current session), and five other taught MPhil courses.
+Trinity’s School of English has a large and active cohort of research students, and five other taught MPhil courses.
 Participants in the MPhil in Literatures of the Americas will be part of a long-established and vigorous academic community.
 A weekly staff-postgraduate research seminar offers a lively forum for debate and the exchange of ideas.
 Postgraduates of the School of English routinely go on to further research and successful careers, in the academy and other fields.

-In addition to two compulsory core modules ('Reading the Americas 1,' and 'Reading the Americas 2') students take two option modules from a group of at least four in any given year, depending on staffing arrangements.
-The core modules are taught in two 2-hour seminars in Michaelmas and Hilary term and students take one option module each semester.
+In addition to two compulsory core modules ('Reading the Americas 1' and 'Reading the Americas 2') students take one option module from a group of at least two in any given year, depending on staffing arrangements, as well as one compulsory single-author module.
+The core modules are taught in two 2-hour seminars in Michaelmas and Hilary term.
+In addition, students take one option module and the single-author module.
 Students also have to complete a supervised dissertation, which is researched and written during the late Spring and Summer months and submitted for examination at the end of August.

 ECTS summary and calculations